The Sculpture Garden Opens on May 10th & 11th

 At the time I was the only British artist working with driftwood and The Press had gone wild; the massive coverage made the show a resounding success and demand was almost overwhelming.

 It was at this point that Lord Clifford came up trumps.

 Ugbrooke House in common with many of the great and historic houses has a traditional stable courtyard and Lord Clifford offered to rent it me together with the two cottages that formed the rear wall.
 I signed the lease in October.
-It was heaven.
-I have never had such a great working space.
-And sculptures poured out of me.
+It was heaven; I had never before had such a great working space and sculpture poured out of me.
 I took on a full time assistant and was invited to take part in The Shape of The Century - One hundred Years of Sculpture in Britain as part of The Millennium Celebrations at Canary Wharf in London.
 It was at Canary Wharf that Tim Smit saw my work with the result that I was invited to become one of the first artists in residence at the Eden Project in Cornwall.
 The full size driftwood horse that became known as The Eden Project Horse was built in the Stable Courtyard at Ugbrooke.
 Shortly afterwards I bought my current property only two miles from Ugbrooke and started to build my sculpture garden.
-It is now in it's twelth year and is starting to look to look quite mature.
+It is now in it's twelfth year and is starting to look to look quite mature.